ffuf/ffuf/README.md

     	HTTP request timeout in seconds. (default 10)
   -u string
     	Target URL
+  -v	Verbose output, printing full URL and redirect location (if any) with the results.
   -w value
     	Wordlist file path and (optional) custom fuzz keyword, using colon as delimiter.
 Use file path '-' to read from standard input.
 Can be supplied multiple times.
 Format: '/path/to/wordlist:KEYWORD'
   -x string